3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Entrance to POLIN Museum in Warsaw, Poland

 Start your day with a history lesson on Polish Jews at the POLIN Museum.
 The multimedia museum, which opened in 2014, is located in Poland’s former Jewish Ghetto and is both educational and engaging.
-The museum exhibits tell the 1000-year-long story from how Jews came to live in Poland to what a typical 18th century Jewish town was like to the horrors of the Jewish Ghetto and Holocaust.
+The museum exhibits tell the 1000-year-long story from how Jews came to live in Poland to what a typical 18th century Jewish town was like to the horrors of the Jewish Ghetto and the Holocaust.

 Jewish Quarter Warsaw